Rosalind Whitehouse ACR

 Emma RoodhouseCurator, Colcheater and Ipswich Museums

 MA (Hons.)
-Fine Art , University of Edinburgh:a training five years spent jointly at the University of Edinburgh and the Edinburgh College of Art
+Fine Art , University of Edinburgh:a training five years spent jointly at the University of Edinburgh and the Edinburgh College of Art.
+National Gallery, London: Full time studentship in Conservation and Restoration

-Self-employed, Whitehouse Conservation Ltd., Essex, until 2017, now working part time in Somerset.
+Self-employed, Whitehouse Conservation Ltd., Essex, until 2017, now running a conservation and restoration studio in Frome, Somerset.